clareokafor/Bitcoin-Future-Prices-Using-Machine-Learning-Models/README.md

 ## 📖 Problem Statement

 Stock (and cryptocurrency) price prediction has become central to informed decision-making in modern finance.
-Bitcoin—particularly in the GBP market, shows extreme volatility driven by supply/demand dynamics, security events, regulatory news and market sentiment.
+Bitcoin particularly in the GBP market, shows extreme volatility driven by supply/demand dynamics, security events, regulatory news and market sentiment.
 While investors seek to time entries and exits, the unpredictable nature of Bitcoin makes accurate forecasting a formidable time-series challenge.
 This project tackles that challenge by building, comparing and optimising machine-learning models to forecast future Bitcoin-GBP prices.

 ## 🎯 Project Objective